 Your baby’s new solid food diet can cause constipation, rashes, stomach aches, and more.
 No wonder you’re seeing an increase in fussiness!

-If you used traditional feeding methods, your baby might have started eating solids around 4 months, but as you introduce more foods and textures, it becomes even more likely that your baby will experience stomach aches or constipation as their digestive system learns how to digest everything.
+As you introduce more foods and textures, it becomes even more likely that your baby will experience stomach aches or constipation as their digestive system learns how to digest everything.

-It is hard for your baby’s stomach to make this switch and totally normal for your baby to cry more for a few weeks while her digestive system processes this change.
+It is hard for your baby’s stomach to make this switch and totally normal for your baby to cry more for a few weeks while their digestive system gets used to this change.